Iran during the Caliphate: Umayyads

-After Assassination of Ali in Great Mosque of Kufa, his son Hasan ibn Ali attained to the caliphate but because of the insistence of Muawiya to gain the caliphate, Hasan ibn Ali ceded the caliphate and signed the Hasan–Muawiya treaty and the caliphate of Muawiya (the founder and first caliph of the Umayyad Caliphate) began.
+After Assassination of Ali in Great Mosque of Kufa, his son Hasan ibn Ali attained to the caliphate but later abdicated in favor of Mu'awiya to gain the caliphate, Hasan ibn Ali ceded the caliphate and signed the Hasan–Mu'awiya treaty and the caliphate of Mu'awiya (the founder and first caliph of the Umayyad Caliphate) began.
 According to Abdolhossein Zarrinkoob, the Umayyad rule can be called nothing but reaction and a return to pre-Islamic Arab culture; Because except for the short period of the caliphate of Umar ibn Abdul Aziz, all the caliphs of this series used violence and hatred towards the Mawali and non-Arabs.
 The Umayyads believed that only those with pure Arab blood in their veins and roots deserved the rule of the people, and that other races were created to serve the Arabs and to do inferior deeds.

 The Umayyads tried to impose the Arabic language on the people under their command.
 For example, Al-Hajjaj ibn Yusuf, who was dissatisfied with the use of Persian language in administrative tribunals, ordered that the language be replaced by Arabic, which was usually not easy to do and was often violent.
 The report of violence perpetrated by the Umayyads against Iranian culture is reflected in the writings of thinkers such as Abu Rihan al-Biruni and Abu al-Faraj al-Isfahani.
 In the report on the forgetting of Khwarezmian language, Al-Biruni says that the Arab army killed all those who could speak Khwarezmian, leaving only those who could not read and write.

 These violent policies against the Iranians can be seen in historical sources until the time before the rise of Abbasid Caliphate.
 For example, the caliph's envoy in Isfahan beheaded every single patron who failed to pay his taxes.
 Or, for example, historical sources such as The Complete History written by Ali ibn al-Athir have reported that Sa'id ibn al-As killed all the people of Tammisha except for one person in 651 (during the conquest of Gurgan by the Muslims during the Rashidun caliphate).

 The Arab domination over the Iranians was getting heavier and heavier, and the meaning of the Arab religion was replaced with the personal intentions and the rule of the dominant ethnic group over the defeated ethnic group and humiliation of the non-Arab people was getting acute and no progress was made for the natives.
 There were three groups of people at this time: